2017 Ukraine ransomware attacks: Attack

-On 28 June 2017 the Ukrainian government stated that the attack was halted, "The situation is under complete control of the cyber security specialists, they are now working to restore the lost data."
+On 28 June 2017, the Ukrainian government stated that the attack was halted: "The situation is under complete control of the cybersecurity specialists; they are now working to restore the lost data."

 Following the initial 27 June attack, security experts found that the code that had infected the M.E.Doc update had a backdoor that could potentially be used to launch another cyberattack.
-On seeing signs of another cyberattack, the Ukrainian police raided the offices of M.E.Doc on 4 July 2017 and seized their servers.
+On seeing signs of another cyberattack, the Ukrainian police raided the offices of M.E.Doc on 4 July 2017 and seized the servers.
 M.E.Doc's CEO stated that they were not aware there had been a backdoor installed on their servers, again refuted their involvement in the attack, and were working to help authorities identify the source.
-Security company ESET found that the backdoor had been installed on M.E.Doc's updater service as early as 15 May 2017, while experts from Cisco Systems' Talos group found evidence of the backdoor as early as April 2017; either situation points to the cyberattack as a "thoroughly well-planned and well-executed operation".
-Ukrainian officials have stated that Intellect Service will "face criminal responsibility", as they were previously warned about lax security on their servers by anti-virus firms prior to these events but did not take steps to prevent it.
+Security company ESET found that the backdoor had been installed on M.E.Doc's updater service as early as 15 May 2017, while experts from Cisco Systems' Talos group found evidence of the backdoor as early as April 2017; either situation points to the cyberattack as a "thoroughly well-planned and well-executed operation."
+Ukrainian officials have stated that Intellect Service will "face criminal responsibility," as they were previously warned about lax security on their servers by anti-virus firms prior to these events but did not take steps to prevent it.
 Talos warned that due to the large size of the M.E.Doc update that contained the NotPetya malware (1.5 gigabytes), there may have been other backdoors that they have yet to find, and another attack could be possible.